dortania/OpenCore-Install-Guide/extras/troubleshooting.md

 # Stuck on or near `IOConsoleUsers: gIOScreenLock...`

-This is right before the GPU is properly initalized, verify the following:
+This is right before the GPU is properly initialized, verify the following:
 * GPU is UEFI capable(GTX 7XX/2013+)
 * CSM is off in the BIOS
 * Forcing PCIe 3.0 link speed